COVID-19, physical distancing and self-isolation: children’s feelings

 - upset by the stress or distress that you might be feeling

-- overwhelmed by constant coverage of coronavirus (COVID-19) in the media.
+- overwhelmed by constant coverage of COVID-19 in the media.

-Children will cope better if they have accurate, age-appropriate information about coronavirus (COVID-19), physical distancing and self-isolation.
+Children will cope better if they have accurate, age-appropriate information about COVID-19, physical distancing and self-isolation.
 They also need plenty of opportunities to ask questions and talk about feelings.
 The steps below can help you talk through this situation with your preschooler or school-age child.

-1. Make time to talk about coronavirus, physical distancing and self-isolation
+1. Make time to talk about COVID-19, physical distancing and self-isolation

 Find the right time to talk with your child.
 This might be around the dinner table, at bath time, or at bedtime.
 When your child is ready to talk, try to give your child your full attention.